TheRealToxicDev/Tweeter/README.md

 ---

 ## Support
-If you need support you can contact me [here](https://linkcord.bio/discord) in the Discord Server for my Main Project
+If you need support you can contact me [here](https://linkcord.bio/discord) in the Discord Server for my Main Project or via the [Discussions](https://github.com/TheRealToxicDev/Tweeter/discussions) Section of this Repo